-Our next match to take place at Vale Park (HW) on Friday 30th August.
+Our next match to take place at Egremont on Friday 25th October.

 Our species match at The Gun produced a total of six; namely smooth hound, conger, flounder, dab, cod and eel.